-The CUCA degree program is designed to provide students with both a specialized as well as a liberal education.
-Through a specialized education, students obtain some depth of knowledge in an academic discipline and perhaps in a career area.
-A liberal education enables students to develop both a basis and a context for their specialized studies and for their lives within and beyond the College.
-The following paragraphs apply to the liberal education or what is often called the General Education component of the baccalaureate degree programs offered at CUCA.
+CUCA degree programs are designed to provide students with both a specialized and a liberal education.
+Through a specialized education, students obtain some depth of knowledge in an academic discipline and a career area.
+A liberal education enables students to develop both a basis and context for their specialized studies and for their lives within and beyond college.
+The following paragraphs apply to the liberal education or what is most often called the General Education component of the bachelor's degree programs offered at CUCA.